Maharashtra: Flora and fauna

 The state has three crucial biogeographic zones, namely Western Ghats, Deccan Plateau, and the West coast.
-The Ghats nurture endemic species, Deccan Plateau provides for vast mountain ranges and grasslands while the coast is home to littoral and swamp forests.
-Flora of Maharashtra is heterogeneous in composition.
-In 2012 the recorded thick forest area in the state was 61939 sqkm which was about 20.13% of the state's geographical area.
+The Ghats nurture endemic species, the Deccan Plateau provides for vast mountain ranges and grasslands while the coast is home to littoral and swamp forests.The flora of Maharashtra is heterogeneous in composition.
+In 2012, the recorded thick forest area in the state was 61939 sqkm which was about 20.13% of the state's geographical area.

 There are three main Public Forestry Institutions (PFIs) in the Maharashtra state: the Maharashtra Forest Department (MFD), the Forest Development Corporation of Maharashtra (FDCM) and the Directorate of Social Forestry (SFD).
 The Maharashtra State Biodiversity Board, constituted by the Government of Maharashtra in January 2012 under the Biological Diversity Act, 2002, is the nodal body for the conservation of biodiversity within and outside forest areas in the State.

 Maharashtra is ranked second among the Indian states in terms of the recorded forest area.
 Recorded Forest Area (RFA) in the state is 61579 sqmi, of which 49546 sqmi is reserved forests, 6733 sqmi is protected forest and 5300 sqmi is unclassed forests.
 Based on the interpretation of IRS Resourcesat-2 LISS III satellite data of the period Oct 2017 to Jan 2018, the State has 8720.53 sqmi under Very Dense Forest (VDF), 20572.35 sqmi under Moderately Dense Forest (MDF) and 21484.68 sqmi under Open Forest (OF).
 According to the Champion and Seth classification, Maharashtra has five types of forests: